-9. CONTINUING MEDICAL EDUCATION
+8. CONTINUING EDUCATION

 All Medical Staff members shall participate in their own individual programs of continuing medical education (CME) in order to keep themselves informed of pertinent new developments in the diagnostic and therapeutic aspects of patient care, to refresh them in various aspects of their basic education, and to meet requirements for re-licensure.
-Medical Staff members are responsible to see that their own participation in continuing education programs and conferences both in and outside VARHS are documented and verifiable at the time of reappraisal and reprivileging.
+Medical Staff members are responsible to see that their own participation in continuing education programs and conferences both in and outside the Facility are documented and verifiable at the time of reappraisal and re-privileging.

-10. HEALTH STATUS AND IMPAIRED PROFESSIONAL PROGRAM
+9. HEALTH STATUS AND IMPAIRED PROFESSIONAL PROGRAM